Akemi18t/-SQL-HouseSales-of-Nashville/README.md

 # Tools Used
 In my thorough exploration of house sales of Nashville, I utilized a range of essential tools:

--**SQL: The foundation of my analysis, enabling database querying and uncovering crucial insights.
+- SQL: The foundation of my analysis, enabling database querying and uncovering crucial insights.
 This process also involved database cleaning using SQL language.
--**MicrosoftSQL: The selected database management system, well-suited for managing job posting data.
+- MicrosoftSQL: The selected database management system, well-suited for managing job posting data.
--**Git & GitHub: Essential for version control and sharing my SQL scripts and analyses, ensuring collaboration and project tracking.
+- Git & GitHub: Essential for version control and sharing my SQL scripts and analyses, ensuring collaboration and project tracking.
--**Tableau: Leveraged as my visualization tool to present data with clarity, using graphs, bars, and packed bubbles for easy comprehension.
+- Tableau: Leveraged as my visualization tool to present data with clarity, using graphs, bars, and packed bubbles for easy comprehension.

 # The Analysis
 ### 1. Address Cleaning and Updating